UIUCLibrary/imagevalidate/docs/source/about.rst

 About
 =====

-Library for validating image file metadata.
+The imagevalidate Library is for validating image file metadata.